 April 10, 2018

-WASHINGTON, D.C. – To reduce recidivism and better serve incarcerated individuals with serious mental illness and substance use disorders, the National Council for Behavioral Health unveils the new Criminal Justice and Behavioral Health Collaborative.
+WASHINGTON, D.C. – To reduce recidivism and better serve incarcerated individuals with serious mental illness and substance use disorders, the National Council for Mental Wellbeing unveils the new Criminal Justice and Behavioral Health Collaborative.

 “Each year, U.S. county jails serve an estimated two million people with serious mental illness.
 In addition, 75 percent of incarcerated individuals suffer from a substance use disorder.
 By behavioral health organizations fostering open and dynamic relationships with county jails, we not only have the chance to reduce overall costs to the system, but to give these individuals a real chance for long-term recovery and successful re-integration into community life,” said Tom Hill, vice president for practice improvement at the National Council.